miu200521358/pmx_dressup/archive/Readme_en.txt

  4. When you have finished fitting, go back to the File tab and click the "Output Costume Model" button.
     - The model will be output with the material, bones, rigid body, etc. adjusted accordingly.
     - If there is a risk of overwriting files, textures, etc. of the original model with the result of the changeover, the output will be aborted.
+    - Some bones, such as the grip diffusion bone, are excluded from the output due to the difficulty of calculating hierarchy.

  Extra
    The model data in the folder "Mesh Compensating Elements" is an element model that I created in VRoid Studio.